Lungs-Largeintestines - Stomach-Spleen - Heart-Smallintestine - Unitarybladder-Kidneys - Pericardium-Tripleheaters - Gallbladder-Liver

 Feelings tell us how to act upon an emotion (through encouraging planning strategies and acquired skills) to fulfil the emotional need(s) that is required to secure the object or person.

-An emotionally led negative feeling or feelings can progress and build to other harmful emotional states, which can in time, descend into and involve fight, flight or freeze; to have, learn or establish any self evolving relationship that allows personal, emotive control with a non-judgmental understanding belief system, needs to be practiced regularly and developed though safe daily left and right brain meditation exercises, for meditation practice in-itself can be for some people a self proclaiming, personal effort to change metaphysically which could help develop and grow positive emotional fulfillment instead of constant negative emotional distress.
+An emotionally led negative feeling or feelings (trauma, poor attchments, neglect) can progress and build to other harmful emotional states, which can in time, descend into and involve fight, flight or freeze; to have, learn or establish any self evolving relationship of awareness that allows personal, emotive control with a non-judgmental understanding belief system, needs to be practiced regularly and found via safe daily left and right brain meditation exercises, for meditation practice in-itself can be for some people a self proclaiming, personal effort towards change metaphysically which could help develop and grow positive emotional fulfillment instead of constant negative emotional distress.

 Meridians of Emotions and Feelings

-Each meridian has an emotion attached to it, and because the Chinese recognized that short and long term emotional disturbances affected the whole of a person, and the way people move, behave, think and live their lives they studied and found healing methods to help the mind through applying acupuncture, qigong, taiji (qigong walking), aromatherapy, diet, still and moving meditations to try and bring some long term emotional, holistic relief.
+Each meridian has an emotion attached to it, and because the Chinese recognized that short and long term emotional disturbances affected the whole of a person, and the way people move, behave, think and live their lives they studied and found healing methods to help the mind through applying acupuncture, qigong, taiji (qigong walking), aromatherapy, diet, still and moving meditations to try and bring some long term emotional, holistic relief to people through aquired teachings.

 Note: patients in Chinese hospitals are taught (sometimes by clinicians), or already know how to use mindful qigong meditations, and practice their personal meditation techniques before surgery and after surgery.
 I have personally witnessed pre and post operative patient meditation in large groups in a Chinese hospital.
 Refer to dangers of meditation also!